 “It’s a damned expensive plant, so we want to use it as much as possible,” Andy Palmer, Nissan’s executive vice president, said in an interview in Detroit yesterday.
 “You’ll start to see front-wheel drive hybridized vehicles coming in the next one to two years.”

 The push by Nissan, General Motors Co.
-(GM) and other carmakers to spur a big market for rechargeable vehicles has been hampered by the higher costs of such models and, in the case of the battery-only Leaf, the need for more public chargers.
+(GM:US) and other carmakers to spur a big market for rechargeable vehicles has been hampered by the higher costs of such models and, in the case of the battery-only Leaf, the need for more public chargers.
 Nissan Chief Executive Officer Carlos Ghosn said this week at the North American International Auto Show his ambitious sales goal for Leaf reflected “passion” for the product, not “arrogance.”

 Leaf sales in the U.S. rose 1.5 percent last year to 9,819, less than half of Ghosn’s 20,000-unit target.
 He previously estimated electric vehicles would account for at least 10 percent of global auto sales by 2020, a view not shared by other large carmakers.